Colgate Raiders open season at home against the Brown Bears - WTOP News

 Hamilton, New York; Monday, 7 p.m.
 EST

-BOTTOM LINE: The Colgate Raiders start the season at home against the Brown Bears.
+BOTTOM LINE: The Colgate Raiders begin the season at home against the Brown Bears.

-Colgate finished 14-2 at home last season while going 26-9 overall.
-The Raiders averaged 78.1 points per game while allowing opponents to score 69.3 last season.
+Colgate went 26-9 overall a season ago while going 14-2 at home.
+The Raiders gave up 69.3 points per game while committing 12.5 fouls last season.

-Brown went 7-7 in Ivy League play and 7-8 on the road last season.
-The Bears shot 43.8% from the field and 34.7% from 3-point range last season.
+Brown finished 14-13 overall with a 7-8 record on the road a season ago.
+The Bears gave up 69.3 points per game while committing 16.4 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.